Indiana University Dance Marathon

-The Indiana University Dance Marathon, commonly known as IU Dance Marathon or IUDM, is a 36-hour Dance Marathon that takes place every November at Indiana University in Bloomington, Indiana, United States with the purpose of raising both funding and awareness for pediatric care.
+The Indiana University Dance Marathon, commonly known as IU Dance Marathon or IUDM, is a 36-hour dance marathon that takes place every November at Indiana University in Bloomington, Indiana, United States with the purpose of raising both funding and awareness for pediatric care.
 In 1991, student Jill Stewart started IU Dance Marathon in honor of her friend, Ryan White, who died from AIDS the year before.
-Since then, IUDM has raised over $50 million for Riley Hospital for Children in Indianapolis, IN, including most recently $3,233,968.23 during the 2022 marathon.
-The 2023 Indiana University Dance Marathon will take place November 10th through November 12th.
+Since then, IUDM has raised over $50 million for Riley Hospital for Children in Indianapolis, IN, including most recently $3,003,837.23 during the 2023 marathon.
+The 2024 Indiana University Dance Marathon took place November 15–17.

 History

 Ryan White

 Ryan White's 1990 death was the inspiration for the creation of the Indiana University Dance Marathon in 1991.
 Thirteen-year-old Ryan White contracted AIDS from contaminated blood transfusions he received for hemophilia.
 When news of the contraction of AIDS became public, his school district in Kokomo, Indiana banned him from attending classes.
 Ryan then went on to fight in court which led to many headlines across the country and national celebrities like Michael Jackson and Elton John advocated on his behalf.
 Michael Jackson and Elton John befriended Ryan and helped to spread his story and awareness of AIDS.

 After arduous court battles, Ryan won the right to return to school; but his battle with the community and AIDS had just begun.
 The White family dealt with adversity on a daily basis.
 People were not willing to deal with the concept of AIDS and shunned the Whites.
 They were victims of fear and anger but had an optimistic outlook that eventually things would return to normal.
 It was not until a bullet was shot into the White home that the family moved to Cicero, Indiana, where they found peace.

 Ryan White was one of the biggest advocates of AIDS awareness, appearing at schools and fundraisers across the nation and testified in front of the President's Commission on HIV Epidemic in hopes of changing the public's perception of the disease.

 On April 8, 1990, Ryan White died at the age of 18, right before he was to attend Indiana University.
 His strength and acceptance of disease helped those battling common illnesses continue to fight.
 Ryan's life is commemorated by the annual Dance Marathon funds and the Ryan White Infectious Disease Center at Riley Hospital.